fluent/fluent-logger-forward-node/README.md

     $ npm install fluentd-node

 ## Client
-`fluentd-node` has a fully functional client that implements the Forward protocol.
+`fluentd-node` provides a fully functional client that implements the Forward protocol.
 It supports reconnection, acknowledgements, timeouts, event retries, and more, and exposes its functionality through simple typed Promise interface.

+For a full list of the client options and methods, see the [FluentClient docs](https://jamiees2.github.io/fluentd-node/classes/fluentclient.html)

 ### Prerequisites
 The fluent daemon should be listening in forward mode.